Nuvei/nuvei-plugin-woocommerce/readme.txt

 * Remove auto_complete_paid_order method from woocommerce_thankyou hook.
 The plugin changes the Order's Status based on DMNs.
 * Small changes in few logs records.
 * Prevent direct access to few template files.
+* When the plugin detects missing/wrong mandatory fields on the Checkout page, try to submit the Order, so WC can detect and mark the wrong fields.

 = 3.9.5 =
 * Fixed compatibility with Divi Theme.